intellectix/EDCWebsite/docs/docs/table-operations.md

 Learn more about OData <a href="https://www.odata.org/getting-started/" target="_blank">here.</a>

-For our examples, we will assume that we have generated a Connector called "test" and we have a table called "people".
+For our examples, assume that a Connector called "AdventureWorks" has been created and the database has a table called "States".

 ## Get Data From Tables

-### Front-End

 One of the quickest ways to make a GET request to your database is to simply make an AJAX call with following url: